ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 or run tests in a separate step.
 Google has provided a simple solution for this.
-Each build step has access to the `/workspace` folder, which is mounted on each step container.
+Each build step has access to the `/workspace` folder, which is mounted on the container of each step.
 Each build has access to its own workspace folder, which is deleted automatically after the build finishes.